-Prepaid cards work like credit cards when you’re shopping, but there’s one major difference: instead of borrowing money (like you do with a credit card), you’re spending your own money.
-Before a prepaid card can be used, you load it with funds so that you can spend those funds over time.
+Prepaid debit cards work like credit cards when you’re shopping, but there’s one major difference: instead of borrowing money (like you do with a credit card), you’re spending your own money.
+Before a prepaid, or pay-as-you-go card can be used, you load it with funds so that you can spend those funds over time.

-To make the most of prepaid cards and to decide if they’re right for you, read on and find out how they work and learn about the pros and cons.
+To make the most of prepaid cards and to decide if they’re right for you, read on to find out how they work and learn about the pros and cons.

 How Prepaid Cards Work

 Prepaid cards look and feel just like standard credit and debit cards.
-They are plastic cards with a magnetic stripe (and they may also have a smart chip for security).
-To buy something, just act as if you have a credit or debit card: swipe the card if you’re at a retailer or type in your card number if you’re shopping online.
+The plastic cards have a magnetic stripe (and they may also have a smart chip for security), and use the Mastercard or Visa payment network, meaning they closely resemble a typical credit card.
+To buy something, you use it as you would a credit or debit card: swipe the card if you’re at a retailer or type in your card number if you’re shopping online.

-No credit needed: anybody can “qualify” to use a prepaid card.
+Poor or no credit history: Anybody can “qualify” to use a prepaid card.
 Because you’re not borrowing money, the card issuer will not check your credit scores before issuing the card.
 This is especially appealing to people with less-than-perfect credit, including young people who have not yet built up their credit.
 Some people even make the choice to live life with no debt (or credit scores).
 However, some consumers with a history of writing bad checks have reported difficulty with certain card issuers.

-Control spending: if credit cards are a little too tempting, a prepaid card can help you avoid going into debt.
+Budgeting help: If credit cards are a little too tempting, a prepaid card can help you avoid going into debt.
 If the money is not loaded onto your card, you can’t spend it.
-Prepaid cards work well for teens and college students, although a standard debit card would also do the trick.
+Prepaid cards work well for teens and college students, and also make sense for those living on a fixed income or relatives visiting from another country.
 Whether you use a prepaid card or a bank-issued debit card, make sure to find out if overdraft protection will allow you to overspend–and disable that feature if you don’t want it.

-No bank account (fees) necessary: prepaid cards can work as an alternative to a checking account at a bank or credit union.
-If you can’t or won’t open a checking account (perhaps you’re not interested in using a bank, or perhaps banks are unwilling to open an account based on your credit or check writing history), a prepaid card allows you to enjoy the convenience of paying with plastic.
-In some cases, prepaid cards cost less to use than a bank account.
+Avoid bank account fees: Prepaid cards can work as an alternative to a checking account at a bank or credit union.
+If you can’t or don't want to open a checking account, a prepaid card allows you to enjoy the convenience of paying with plastic.
+In some cases, prepaid cards can cost less to use than a bank account.
 Finally, prepaid cards can provide access to services like online bill pay and mobile check deposit–without the need for a full-fledged bank account (yes, you can live without a bank account).

 That all sounds great, so what’s the catch?
 Prepaid cards come up short in a few areas:

 Where are you saving?
-Prepaid cards make it easy to spend money, but it’s hard to save money (much less earn interest) unless you have a bank account.
+Prepaid cards make it easy to spend money, but it’s hard to save money (much less earn interest) unless you have an interest-bearing savings account.
 If paying a few extra bucks in bank fees means you’ll accumulate savings throughout the year–even if it’s just a mental trick to get yourself to save–it’s probably worth the cost.

 Slippery slope to debt: prepaid cards are supposed to use your money–not a lender's.
-The idea is that you stop using it when you're out of money.
+The idea is that you stop using the card when you're out of money.
 But some cards encourage you to spend more than you have by allowing overdrafts (with steep fees).
-If you don't load the card yourself–if you get it as an advance on your tax return, for example–you're borrowing money and paying to do so.
+If you don't load the card yourself–if you get it as an advance on your tax return, for example–you're effectively borrowing money and paying to do so.